wind-m05/wind-m05.github.io/_posts/2022-11-14-Nonlinear-dynamics-Analysis-Immune-system.md

 Level sets of the 4-D Lyapunov function can be interpreted as spheres where the maximum $\gamma$ will barely touch the boundaries of set $\mathcal{P}$, since initial conditions outside of the set $\mathcal{P}$ or on the $M,R$ plane won't converge to $E_3$.
 The maximum value for the level set of $V(M(t),H(t),R(t))$ and for whom all initial trajectories on this level set still converge is $\gamma_{max}=3.42$.

 # Time delayed system

-The locations of the fixed points themselves do not change due to the time delay, because these fixed points are solely dependent on the ratio between coefficients $(a_1, ... ,a_7)$ and assume all time dependant behaviour have died out i.e. the system is not moving $(\dot{M},\dot{H},\dot{R}) = (0,0,0)$.
-However, the behaviour around these fixed points do change with respect to the time delay.
+The locations of the fixed points themselves do not change due to the time delay, because these fixed points are solely dependent on the ratio between coefficients $(a_1, ... ,a_7)$ and assume all time dependant behavior have died out i.e. the system is not moving $(\dot{M},\dot{H},\dot{R}) = (0,0,0)$.
+However, the behavior around these fixed points do change with respect to the time delay.

-The fixed points are still the same as for condition 3 and even though the spiral attraction converts into a limit cycle for a specific tau, the fixed point is still what most trajectories are attracted towards.

-There are 2 bifurcation values that are of interest in this time delayed model.
 One bifurcation appears between $\tau = 0.2$ and $\tau = 0.3$ for which the fixed point is not an attractive fixed point since the trajectory turns into a limit cycle which orbits around a specific circumference.
 The higher the time delay the larger this circumference.
 This bifurcation can be classified by the [Hopf bifurcation](https://en.wikipedia.org/wiki/Hopf_bifurcation).
-The other bifurcation occurs when the circumference of the limit cycle becomes too large such that the trajectory will be pushed out of the set $\mathcal{P}$ which causes the simulation to crash.
-The critical point is $\tau =  0.84932$.
-An example of the 2D time trajectory can be seen in \autoref{fig:bifurcation_tau}.

 ![timedelayed3d](/assets/images/modeling-dynamics/time_delayed_3D.png)
 ![timedelayed2d](/assets/images/modeling-dynamics/time_delayed.png)